Minnesota Timberwolves: Departure of Flip Saunders

-During the offseason, they traded All-Star Sam Cassell and a protected future first-round draft pick to the Los Angeles Clippers for Marko Jarić and Lionel Chalmers.
+During the off-season, they traded All-Star Sam Cassell and a protected future first-round draft pick to the Los Angeles Clippers for Marko Jarić and Lionel Chalmers.
 They also signed free agent Nikoloz Tskitishvili.

 On January 26, 2006, the Wolves traded forward Wally Szczerbiak, centers Dwayne Jones and Michael Olowokandi, and a future first-round draft pick to the Boston Celtics.
 In return, they received forward-guard Ricky Davis, center Mark Blount, forward Justin Reed, guard Marcus Banks, and two second-round draft picks.
 In a separate trade on the same day, the Timberwolves traded Tskitishvili to the Phoenix Suns for a 2006 second-round draft pick.
 The Timberwolves finished 33–49, missing the playoffs for the second consecutive year.

 In the 2006 NBA draft, the Timberwolves selected future NBA Rookie of the Year Brandon Roy with the 6th overall pick, Craig Smith with the 36th pick, forward Bobby Jones with the 37th pick and center Loukas Mavrokefalidis with the 57th pick.
 The Timberwolves traded Roy to the Portland Trail Blazers for Randy Foye and cash considerations.
 The Timberwolves then traded Bobby Jones to the Philadelphia 76ers for a 2007 second-round pick and cash.

 On January 23, McHale fired head coach Casey and replaced him with Randy Wittman.
 McHale explained in a news conference that it was inconsistency by Casey that led to the firing.
 Casey had compiled an overall record of 53–69.
 They finished the 2006–07 season with a record of 32–50, allowing them to keep their 2007 first-round pick.